warrenelrod/ulptool/README.md

 ulptool v2.4.3
 ==================

+NOTE: I have only tested this fork on windows and with python 3.11.

 Now Arduino can program the ULP coprocessor for your esp32 projects.
 The guide below assumes you installed the esp32 core with the preferred method using the board manager.

 Typically in Arduino you can compile assembly files using the '.S' extension.
 Using the ESP32 Arduino core framework these files would correspond to the Xtensa processors whose toolchain is incompatible with the ULP coprocessor.
 Luckily, Arduino provides a fairly easy series of recipes for building the ULP assembly files by using the '.s' extension which Arduino will let you create.
 Take note, the extension is a lower case **s**.
 In tring to keep the ulp build process the same as the esp-idf framework only a few small modifications are needed to the esp32 Arduino installation.